Click here to search courses

 Mike Priestley

-Mike Priestley – Chair and Independent Governor
+Mike Priestley, Independent Governor

-Previously, Area Manager (West) for Inspira, providing youth support work and independent careers’ advice and guidance, Mike is well known in the area and recognised for his professional achievements and voluntary commitments particularly in the field of sport and youth work.
+Previously Area Manager (West) for Inspira, providing youth support work and independent careers’ advice and guidance, Mike is well known in the area and recognised for his professional achievements and voluntary commitments, particularly in the field of sport and youth work.
 He is a trustee of a number of voluntary organisations and Chair of the West Cumbria Learning Centre (Pupil Referral Unit and Alternative Provision).

 Denise Rollo

-Denise Rollo – Independent Governor
+Denise Rollo, Independent Governor

 Throughout her career Denise has been a committed volunteer, serving on Workington Town Council and mentoring ex-offenders.
-A former student of the College, she has returned to support and promote education as a means of expanding horizons and getting work.
+A former student of the college, she has returned to support and promote education as a means of expanding horizons and getting work.
 Denise is currently working as a strategic adviser for Mace Group, has supported local authorities with regeneration and infrastructure funding bids and has previously supported unemployed people to find work by building their confidence and skills.
 She is currently seconded to Sellafield Ltd and has been recently elected to the local authority, where she serves as the Portfolio Holder for Roads and Transport.

 Denise is a member of the Audit Committee.